trhacknon/trhacknon.github.io/_posts/2019-8-30-Bear-Claw.md

 *TODO: Add an image and example of this!*

+In ancient eras (before PowerShell) there was Visual Basic.
+Designed as an object-oriented scripting language for Windows operating systems, it became a universal tool for administrators seeking to avoid the hell that is Batch scripting.
+People liked Visual Basic.
+They liked it waaaaay toooooo muuuuuch.
+So Microsoft integrated it into everything. *everything*.
+And they made variants of it. *so many variants*.
+One of those variants was VBScript, built on top of the brand new .NET Framework and designed to be interoperable with the pre-existing COM APIs.
+As with anything useful for admins, it was quickly adopted by malware authors.
+Recently, it has regained popularity in offensive tooling due to the amount of ways it can be loaded from memory or through application whitelisting bypasses.

+Its better-bred cousin is JScript, the bastard child of JavaScript and .NET.
+Like VBScript, it also has free reign of the .NET APIs & COM and can be loaded from memory.
+Microsoft created it to act as either a web scripting language (for Internet Explorer) or client-side scripting language for system administrators.
+Shockingly, malware authors decided to abuse it for browser breakouts and RATs.

+Both VBScript and JScript have access to the Windows Scripting Host, a system that allows them access to operating system features like running shell commands.
+Between their access to managed and unmanaged APIs, COM, and tons of other dangerous tools, they have each provided powerful platforms for obtaining initial access and running post-exploitation scripts.
+This has made them weapons of choice in many payload types like SCT, XML, and HTA through a [variety](regsvr32) of [execution](MSBuild) [vectors](MSHTA).

+With the growing prevalance of .NET-based scripting languages, Microsoft decided to create a generic interoperability framework called [ActiveScript](TODO: provide link) that allowed object instantiation between languages and APIs.
+This framework is exposed through a COM object, `IActiveScript`.
+We wrote a wrapper for it that allows you to load any ActiveScript-compatible scripting language from memory.

+All this to say: you can now take your existing JScript/VBScript payloads and execute them through shellcode.
+We go ahead and disable AMSI for you, and ensure that Device Guard won't prevent dynamic code execution.
+You could even load a .NET Assembly by combining DotNetToJScript & Donut!!! (*Test this*)

 If you would like to learn more about how this works, you can read [the related blog post](https://modexp.wordpress.com/2019/07/21/inmem-exec-script/ "Shellcode: In-Memory Execution of JavaScript, VBScript, JScript and XSL") by Odzhan.

 ## XSL (Microsoft.XMLDom)

 XSL files are XML files that can contain executable scripts.
 Theoretically, they are supposed to be used to transform the representation of data in XML.
 Microsoft built many tools and utilities for executing XSLT (XSL Transforms) into the Windows OS.
 Practically, however, they are mostly used as payloads by [malware authors](https://attack.mitre.org/techniques/T1220/).
 Perhaps the most well-known example is the now-patched [Squiblytwo](http://subt0x11.blogspot.com/2018/04/wmicexe-whitelisting-bypass-hacking.html) Application Whitelisting Bypass that could execute remotely-hosted code from memory.

 The `Microsoft.XMLDOM` COM object allows for XSL transformation.
 It can either execute XSL [from disk or from memory](https://twitter.com/TheRealWover/status/1137382984418516992), containing JScript, VBScript, or C#.
 For v0.9.2 of Donut, we have created a module type that utilizes this COM object to load and execute XSL files from memory.
-Anything script that can normally execute through that COM object should be viable as a payload for Donut. _Please note, there are slight differences in how `Microsoft.XMLDOM` and WMIC.exe transform XSL that I have not fully explored._ If you would like to learn more about how this works, you can read [the related blog post](https://modexp.wordpress.com/2019/07/21/inmem-exec-script/ "Shellcode: In-Memory Execution of JavaScript, VBScript, JScript and XSL") by Odzhan.
+Any script that can normally execute through that COM object should be viable as a payload for Donut. _Please note, there are slight differences in how `Microsoft.XMLDOM` and WMIC.exe transform XSL that I have not fully explored._ If you would like to learn more about how this works, you can read [the related blog post](https://modexp.wordpress.com/2019/07/21/inmem-exec-script/ "Shellcode: In-Memory Execution of JavaScript, VBScript, JScript and XSL") by Odzhan.

 *TODO: Add an image and example of this!*

 I feel that I must bring up the question: Is this useful?
 Honestly, I'm not sure that it is.
-But it was easy and we got it working as a script execution vector before the `IActiveScript` loader, so why throw out the functionality?
+But it was relatively easy to get working, nobody else has done it before, and we finished it before the `IActiveScript` loader (which is probably more useful), so why throw out the functionality?
 If for some strange reason you DO want to execute XSL files through shellcode, then that is now a thing that you can do.
 You strange, strange person.

 ![_config.yml]({{ site.baseurl }}/images/Bear_Claw/strange.gif)